 Harm Caused by Disordered Eating

 Many people who suffer with disordered eating patterns either minimize or do not fully realize the impact it has on their mental and physical health.
-This lack of understanding may unnecessarily exacerbate the harm of disordered eating.
-Detrimental consequences can include a greater risk of obesity and eating disorders, bone loss, gastrointestinal disturbances, electrolyte and fluid imbalances, low heart rate and blood pressure, increased anxiety, depression and social isolation.
+This lack of understanding may increase the harm of disordered eating.
+Consequences can include a greater risk of obesity, bone loss, gastrointestinal disturbances, electrolyte and fluid imbalances, low heart rate and blood pressure, increased anxiety, depression and social isolation.

-Disordered eating is a serious health concern that may be difficult to detect since a person with disordered eating patterns may not display all of the classic symptoms typically identified with eating disorders.
+Disordered eating is a serious health concern that may be difficult to detect.
+A person with disordered eating patterns may not display all of the classic symptoms typically identified with eating disorders.
 It's important to remember that even a person exhibiting disordered eating habits and behaviors may also be experiencing significant physical, emotional and mental stress.